 Benefits of Amino Acids for Substance Use

 Intravenous amino acid supplements are becoming more common as a therapeutic aid for recovering addicts.
 The logic behind this approach is simple.
 Since amino acids help balance chemistry in the brain, supplements address the deficiencies created by addiction.
 However, studies show that including essential amino acids in every healthy, prepared meal is an excellent way to help your body heal—physically and mentally—after its battle with substance use.

 Request NC Substance Use Recovery

 At Red Oak Recovery, nutritional therapy is a key part of the recovery process.
 Situated on a North Carolina property tended by staff and clients, Red Oak produces a wide range of delicious farm-to-table fruits and vegetables, while chickens provide eggs that are rich in amino acids.
-Fill out our confidential contact form to speak with an admissions counselor about taking the first step towards recovery, or to request more information about our young adult facility for dual diagnoses and chemical dependencies.
+Fill out our confidential contact form to speak with an enrollment counselor about taking the first step towards recovery, or to request more information about our young adult facility for dual diagnoses and chemical dependencies.